highb33kay/Corps/README.md

-# Django user registration boilerplate with Bootstrap4

-This projects aims to provide a better/common example of Django project with bootstrap 4 version of the templates for the user registration and authentication views.

-We shall be able to use it as plain email based registration alone or along with social auth.

-This project uses the following amazing projects from the opensource:

 - django-allauth (gives social authentication abilities and covers all the major user registration usecases.)
 - django-anymail (gives ability to send emails via any famous email service provider.)